AlynxZhou/hikaru/tutorials/types.md

 ## `updatedDate`

-File's updated time from its front matter or file system.
+File's updated time from its front matter.
 Only available for posts and pages.

 ## `zone`